gecio/gecio.github.io/docs/_optimist/guided_tour/step22/index.en.md

 ```

 Creating an MX record:
-Now we can add, modify or delete records within this zone (openstack recordset --help).
+Now you can add, modify, or delete records within this zone (openstack recordset --help).
 For MX records we also set up the typical mail server priorities (10,20), where the lower value is always selected first
 and the second entry serves as backup.